mla/time-ago/README.md

 # LOCALIZATION

 Locale::TextDomain is used for localization.
-Translations were taken from the Ruby i18n library.
+Initial ranslations were taken from the Ruby i18n library.

-Currently English, French, German, Italian, Japanese, Russian, and Spanish translations are available.
+Currently Arabic, English, French, German, Italian, Japanese, Russian, and Spanish translations are available.
 Contact me if you need another language.

 See [Locale::TextDomain](https://metacpan.org/pod/Locale::TextDomain) for how to specify a language.